Top of the pageCheck Your Symptoms

 To prepare for your appointment, see the topic Making the Most of Your Appointment.

-health professional diagnose and treat your condition by being prepared for your appointment.
+You can help your health professional diagnose and treat your condition by being prepared for your appointment.

 To learn more about Healthwise, visit Healthwise.org.

-© 1995-2017 Healthwise, Incorporated.
+© 1995-2021 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.